derb12/pybaselines/docs/algorithms/polynomial.rst

 goldindec (Goldindec Method)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:meth:`.goldindec` fits a polynomial baseline to data using non-quadratic cost functions,
+:meth:`~.Baseline.goldindec` fits a polynomial baseline to data using non-quadratic cost functions,
-similar to :meth:`.penalized_poly`, except that it only allows asymmetric cost functions.
+similar to :meth:`~.Baseline.penalized_poly`, except that it only allows asymmetric cost functions.
 The optimal threshold value between quadratic and non-quadratic loss is iteratively optimized
 based on the input `peak_ratio` value.